SMoralesS/Queens_cpp/README.md

 # Queens_cpp
 Repository with a c++ program where, in a (*N*)x(*N*) chess board  accommodate (*N*) queens on the board without them attacking each other.
-To compile use the command:

-g++ queens.cpp queens_methods.cpp -o queens.out

-in a folder with the 3 files.

 In the queens.h file you will find two classes: